Nasdanika/html/repository/src/site/markdown/emf.md

 It functions in the following way:

 * ``getChildren()`` method creates children from EReferences.
 Child role depends on EReference containment and cardinality.
 * ``execute()`` method creates [ViewSingleValuePropertySourceViewPart](apidocs/org.nasdanika.html.emf/apidocs/index.html?org/nasdanika/html/app/viewparts/ViewSingleValuePropertySourceViewPart.html) from self.
-Property source properties are created from EObject's EClass structural features which are authorized to read and are single value and non-containment (for references).
+Property source properties are created from EObject's EClass structural features which have read permission and are single value and non-containment (for references).

 An example of default UI generation behavior for a bank [customer](https://www.nasdanika.org/products/bank/1.0.0-SNAPSHOT/modeldoc/index.html#router/doc-content/75726e3a6f72672e6e617364616e696b612e62616e6b/Customer.html) can be found [here](test-dumps/emf/bank/Customer-36.html).
 Customization of the default generation is be explained in "Customizing UI Generation" section.